EmanueleSarte/microbial_growth/README.md

 ## Introduction <a name="introduction"></a>

 The aim of this project is analyzing data coming from microbial cultures by performing Bayesian inference of parameters belonging to stochastic models that describe the growth and the lifetime of the microbes themselves.
-The datasets used in this work are *Tanouchi25c*, *Tanouchi37c* and *Susman18*.

 ### Formalism <a name="formalism"></a>
 The underlying idea that is shared by all the models considered for the analysis of the data is that a microbe can be described as a *dynamical system* characterized by a few dynamical variables $\vec{x}$ that obey a *"motion" equation*: